makerdao/esm/README.md

 It is meant to be used by an MKR minority to thwart two types of attack:

-* malicious governance (using an ESM deployed version which denies the pause proxy on execution).
-This contract is named `MCD_ESM_ATTACK` in the changelog.
+* malicious governance (if an address to de-authorize is supplied in the constructor)
-* critical bug (using an ESM deployed version which doesn't deny the pause proxy on execution).
-This contract is named `MCD_ESM_BUG` in the changelog.
+* critical bug

 In the former case, the pledgers will have no expectation of recovering the funds (as that would require a malicious majority to pass the required vote), and their only option is to set up an alternative fork in which the majority's funds are slashed.
+An ESM configured to protect against malicious governance can also be used to protect against most critical bugs, unless there is a bug in the shutdown process that requires governance intervention to work around.

 In the latter case, governance can choose to refund the ESM pledgers by minting new tokens.